LemonYellowBlack/veluric-world-archive/README.md

-# veluric-world-archive
+# The Veluric World Archive
 A living archive of the world thrice named.

-The Veluric World Archive chronicles its complete architecture: metaphysical, cultural, natural, and narrative.
+This archive chronicles the complete architecture of the Veluric world: its metaphysics, cultures, natural forces, and unfolding narratives.